Table of Contents

 What is the treatment for ringworm?
 Are there home remedies?

 Home remedies cannot cure ringworm.
 To cure ringworm, it is necessary to take antifungal medications.
 Ringworm can be treated topically (with external applications) or systemically (for example, with oral medications):

 Topical treatment: When fungus affects the skin of the body or the groin, many antifungal creams can clear the condition in around two weeks.
 Examples of such preparations include those that contain clotrimazole (Cruex cream, Desenex cream, Lotrimin cream, lotion, and solution), miconazole (Monistat-Derm cream), ketoconazole (Nizoral cream), econazole (Spectazole), naftifine (Naftin), and terbinafine (Lamisil cream and solution).
 These treatments are effective for many cases of foot fungus as well.
 Many of these antifungal creams are available as over-the-counter preparations.
 It is usually necessary to use topical medications for at least two weeks.
 More recently, the U.S. Food and Drug Administration (FDA) approved the antifungal medication luliconazole (Luzu), the first topical azole antifungal agent with a one-week once-daily treatment regimen for the management of tinea cruris and tinea corporis in adults aged 18 years or older.

 Systemic treatment: Some fungal infections do not respond well to external applications.
 Examples include scalp fungus and fungus of the nails.
-To penetrate these areas and in cases of particularly severe or extensive disease, oral medications can be used.
+To penetrate these areas and for particularly severe or extensive disease, oral medications can be used.